 A reoccurring action

-English uses TWO forms to express both of the above
+English uses TWO forms to express the habitual and

 Case #1 =